JasonEtco/craft-emailwhitelist/README.md

 SCREENSHOT COMING SOON

-In a template, you can get the list of allowed emails:
+Do you also have client-side validation?
+Great!
+In a template, you can get the list of allowed emails to throw into a `<script>` tag:
 ```
 {% for email in craft.emailWhitelist.getAllowedEmails() %}
   {{ email[0] }}